SublimeText/LaTeXTools/README.markdown

 If instead you use TeXlive, comment out the lines between the comments `*** BEGIN MikTeX 2009 ***` and `*** END MikTeX 2009 ***`, and uncomment the lines between the comments `*** BEGIN TeXlive 2011 ***` and `*** END TeXlive 2011 ***`.
 Do *not* uncomment the `BEGIN`/`END` lines themselves---just the lines between them.
 Now you are really done!

 TeXlive has one main advantage over MikTeX: it supports file names and paths with spaces.
-Furthermore, it is easier to change the compilation engine from the default, `pdflatex`, to e.g. `xelatex`: see below for details (TBA).
+Furthermore, it is easier to change the compilation engine from the default, `pdflatex`, to e.g. `xelatex`: see below for details.

 Compiling LaTeX files
 ---------------------